-The cannons have been ignored by state bodies unless they came off specified wrecks or were involved in one of the nations more emotional military encounters.
-Some cannons were already obsolete before Jan van Riebeeck was born, but by their nature cannot compete with distressed wildlife for attention, research, preservation and funding.
+The cannon have been ignored by state bodies unless they came off specified wrecks or were involved in one of the nations more emotional military encounters.
+Some cannon were already obsolete before Jan van Riebeeck was born, but by their nature cannot compete with distressed wildlife for attention, research, preservation and funding.

 - The British 6.3-inch 18 cwt RML was a typical howitzer.
 Compared to a gun, howitzers of those days had a shorter barrel and fired a heavier shell at shorter distances, at a lower muzzle velocity and with a higher trajectory.

 This enabled a howitzer to fire its projectiles into trenches and behind fortifications, something a normal gun with it flat trajectory could not achieve.

 - Swedish cannon cast for the Dutch East India Company (VOC), now serving in Melkbosstrand as a memorial to the Battle of Blaauwberg

 - By 13/02/1896 the gun was mounted at "Upper North Battery", first fired in 1896, 27 full rounds and 1 reduced round.